RSV (Respiratory Syncytial Virus)

-RSV, a common virus similar to a cold, is spreading widely this year, especially among children.
-It usually causes mild symptoms, but this year more children in the U.S. are getting sick enough to go to hospitals.
+RSV is a common virus similar to a cold.
+It usually causes mild symptoms, but this past fall more children in the U.S. got sick enough to go to hospitals.

-Health experts think RSV is a bigger problem this year because many children under 5 were not in daycare or school the past two years.
-With less exposure to other people, their immune systems aren’t as used to fighting viruses
+Health experts think RSV was a bigger problem in 2022 because many children under 5 were not in daycare or school the previous two years.
+With less exposure to other people, their immune systems weren’t as used to fighting viruses.

 If your child does not have serious symptoms, contact your provider before coming to the emergency room.
-If you do not have a provider, you can call OHSU at 833-647-8222 with questions, 8 a.m. to 8 p.m. seven days a week.
+If you don't have a provider, you can call OHSU at 833-647-8222 with questions, 8 a.m. to 8 p.m. seven days a week.
 You can also visit 211info.org or call 211.

 What is RSV?

 RSV, also called respiratory syncytial virus, infects the nose, throat and lungs.
 About 2 million children under 5 get it each year.
 Most children have had an RSV infection by age 2.